 Apps and games should be designed so they can be interrogated quickly and simply to provide all the information for a Subject Access Request (SAR).

 Ideally a secure account area would allow users to exercise their rights under the GDPR in one place so they can:

-The GDPR is very specific about the transfer of EU Citizens’ personal data outside of the EU, even if the data is kept under the control of the same organisation.
+The GDPR is very specific about the The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another.... of EU Citizens’ personal data outside of the EU, even if the data is kept under the control of the same organisation.

 Even with end-to-end security measures in place, a data breach may still occur.
 It’s important to identify and provide notification of any breach incident as early as possible.
-Systems should be in place to identify breaches and report those that are sufficiently serious to the supervisory authority (such as the ICO in the UK) and to inform data subjects where appropriate.
+Systems should be in place to identify breaches and report those that are sufficiently serious to the An authority established by its member state to supervise the compliance of data protection regulation.... (such as the ICO in the UK) and to inform data subjects where appropriate.

 Always remember that a data breach / incident register should be maintained.

 Lastly, legislation now requires that personal data should be portable.
 So, during the planning phase, engineers must consider the format of the data collected and the ease by which it can be converted into a commonly used machine-readable format (i.e. CSV) that can be provided upon request.